Dylmoco/smoothr/storefronts/README.md

 ## Deployment

-Cloudflare Pages hosts the compiled SDK.
-Configure the build command and output directory through the Pages dashboard:

-- **Build command:** `npm run build`
-- **Output directory:** `dist`

-After each push, Cloudflare builds the project and serves the bundled `smoothr-sdk.js` from `dist/smoothr-sdk.js`.
+The workflow automatically publishes `storefronts/dist` to Cloudflare Pages.

-If you embed the SDK on your site, perform a hard refresh after each deploy so browsers load the latest bundle.
+The latest deployed commit can be found in `DEPLOY_LOG.md`.
+When embedding the SDK on your site, perform a hard refresh after each deploy so browsers load the new bundle.